equinox-project/equinox-js/docs/docs/core-concepts/caching.md

 actual requirements.
 As an example if you have 1 million states, each of which is 50 bytes that's 50MB of memory.

-The cache acts as a concurrency limiter on stream loads and guarantees that for each stream at most one load is happening concurrently.
+The cache doubles as a concurrency limiter on stream loads and guarantees that for each stream at most one load is happening concurrently.

 For performance reasons we do not offer TTL functionality on the cache.
 Doing